Alb-O/lab/templates/rust/rust-nix-template/README.md

 - Run `nix flake update` to update all flake inputs.
 - Run `nix --accept-flake-config run github:juspay/omnix ci` to build _all_ outputs.
 - [pre-commit] hooks will automatically be setup in Nix shell.
-You can also run `pre-commit run -a` manually to run the hooks (e.g.: to autoformat the project tree using `rustfmt`, `nixpkgs-fmt`, etc.).
+You can also run `pre-commit run -a` to run the hooks (e.g.: to autoformat the project tree using `rustfmt`, `nixpkgs-fmt`, etc.).

 ## Discussion